ahelmy/xdev/README.md

-If you are interested to fix an issue or add new feature, you can just open a pull request.
+If you are interested to fix an issue or to add new feature, you can just open a pull request.